aislackdevs/hug-ai/docs/methodology/governance.md

 ---
-title: Governance & Compliance Framework
+title: Governance & Compliance
 description: Outlines the practices and policies that support responsible, enterprise-ready AI-assisted software development.
 ---

-# Governance & Compliance Framework
+# Governance & Compliance

-The **Governance & Compliance Framework** in HUG AI ensures that AI-assisted development meets organizational, legal, and ethical standards.
+The **Governance & Compliance** in HUG AI ensures that AI-assisted development meets organizational, legal, and ethical standards.
 It establishes controls, roles, and auditability mechanisms across the SDLC.

 ## Why Governance Matters